 - a prescription cream to slow hair growth on your face (eflornithine cream)

-- taking a contraceptive pill – this can help control hormone levels
+- taking a contraceptive pill if you've not been through the menopause yet – this can help control hormone levels

 If these have not helped after 6 months, your GP may refer you to a specialist.
 They may recommend other medicines to control your hormone levels.